likr/eg-renderer/packages/eg-renderer-canvas/README.md

 # EgRenderer

-Easy graph rendering tool using custom elements.
+Easy graph renderer for the Web.

 ## Example